NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 Unsafe component detection
 --------------------------
-Users now have the capability to define and load an unsafe component checker.
+Users now have the capability to define an unsafe component checker, and the checker will be invoked to validate the component to be built.
-An event will be fired before building the component, and the checker is used to validate it.
-The presence of an Unsafe Component will result in the interruption of downstream tasks.
+The checker raises UnsafeJob exception if it fails to validate the component, which will cause the job to be aborted.

+For more details, refer to the :ref:`unsafe_component_detection` documentation.

 Event-based security plug-in
 ----------------------------
-We have introduced an event-based security plug-in that adds contextual information related to the job.
+We have introduced additional FL events that can be used to build plug-ins for job-level function authorizations.
-This enhancement facilitates site-specific authentication and enables job-level authorization validation.

-For more details, refer to the :ref:`unsafe_component_detection` and :ref:`site_specific_auth` documentation as well as the `custom authentication example <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/custom_authentication>`_ for more details about these capabilites.
+For more details, refer to the :ref:`site_specific_auth` documentation as well as the `custom authentication example <https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/custom_authentication>`_ for more details about these capabilites.

 FL HUB: Hierarchical Unification Bridge